 Writing a value to Base + 10 will configure the bits as outputs, and output the value to the pins.

-Once the bits have been configured as outputs, subsequent reads return the most recently written value, not the state of the input pins.
+Once the bits have been configured as outputs, subsequent reads return the most recently written value.

-You may reset all DIOs (DIO0-15) to the read function by writing to Base + 19.
+You can reset all DIOs (DIO0-15) to the read function by writing to Base + 19.